-Result for 2022/23 Company 77.23% (2021/22 Company 98.41%)
+Result for 2023/24 Company 92.53% (2022/23 Company 77.23%)

-The results show an increase in the Company's gearing between the two years.
+The results show an increase in the Company's gearing between the two years which is partially due to new Finance Leases Obligations in year for Office premises.
 The opportunity to repay debt early is considered on a regular basis as this improves the gearing position as well as reducing interest charges and risks to the Company.